Paul Hurst: Shrewsbury Town

 On 24 October 2016, Shrewsbury Town announced that Hurst and Chris Doig were to take over the manager and assistant manager roles at the club following the departure of Micky Mellon to Tranmere Rovers.
-Hurst was selected from a field of over 100 candidates, and tasked with steering the club clear from the relegation places, with Shrewsbury sitting bottom of the League One table.
+Hurst was tasked with steering the club clear from the relegation places, with Shrewsbury sitting bottom of the League One table.
 His first match in charge was a 1−1 draw away at Southend United, ending a run of four consecutive defeats.
 A week later, Hurst picked up his first victory as Shrewsbury manager, defeating League Two side Barnet 3−0 in the FA Cup first round at New Meadow in his second match in charge.
 A point earned in a 1−1 draw away at Swindon Town lifted the club out of the League One relegation places, albeit on goal difference only, for the first time since Hurst was appointed on 7 January 2017.
 Shrewsbury finished the campaign in 18th place, three places and two points clear of the final relegation place occupied by local rivals Port Vale.

+In the 2017–18 season, Shrewsbury reached the EFL Trophy final at Wembley but lost to Lincoln City.
+In the league, Hurst led Shrewsbury to a 3rd place finish in League One.
+However, Shrewsbury lost 2–1 after extra time to Rotherham United in the play-off final.

 Ipswich Town

 On 30 May 2018, Hurst was announced as manager of Ipswich Town.
 Hurst and his assistant Chris Doig signed three-year contracts.
 Upon his appointment, Hurst was keen to stress that he could work within Ipswich's £3m transfer budget as outlined in the owner's five point plan, and the club's wage bill which was the sixth lowest in the English Championship.
 Under Hurst, Ipswich made a very poor start to the season, winning just one of their opening 14 games and losing on penalties to League Two side Exeter City in the EFL Cup.
-Hurst was sacked on 25 October 2018 following a 2–0 defeat at Leeds United with Ipswich bottom of the table.
+Hurst was dismissed on 25 October 2018 following a 2–0 defeat at Leeds United with Ipswich bottom of the table.
 He had been in charge for just under five months, the shortest reign of any manager in the club's history.